tanbro/redis_func_cache/docs/design/field-ttl-vacuum.md

 The key-pair enumeration is exposed as a small **abstract** hook pair, `calc_key_pairs` / `acalc_key_pairs`.
-Being mandatory override points, they are `@abstractmethod` on `AbstractPolicy`, so a policy missing them fails at instantiation rather than mid-vacuum.
+Being mandatory override points, they are abstract on `Policy`/its components, so a policy missing them fails fast rather than mid-vacuum.
 The rule of thumb: **hooks that subclasses must implement are abstract and public; machinery that subclasses must not touch carries a leading underscore** — consistent with `calc_keys` / `purge` / `get_size` conventions in the